enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

   `t.fieldByName s`.

 ### Implementing Interfaces
+Interface implementation in Enso is structural.
+Any type that subsumes a given interface is considered to match the type.

 As typesets are matched structurally, types need not _explicitly_ implement interfaces (a form of static duck-typing).
 However, when defining a new type, we may _want_ to explicitly say that it defines an interface.
 This has two main